- Explore

 Old Vic Theatre

-Tickets from £26.00Carrie Cracknell (Sea Walk/A Life, The Grapes of Wrath) makes her Old Vic directorial debut to direct this new revival of Tom Stoppard's classic play.
+3.3 6 reviews 3.3 6 reviews Tickets from £40.00Carrie Cracknell (Sea Walk/A Life, The Grapes of Wrath) makes her Old Vic directorial debut to direct this new revival of Tom Stoppard's classic play.
 Arcadia takes place across two timelines: in the past, a teenage prodigy investigates sex and mathematics with her tutor, while in the present, a group of scholars try to sniff out a historical scandal.
 Witty, clever, moving, and provocative, Arcadia explores the nature of time and the relationship between order and disorder.

 - Playing at: Old Vic Theatre